Litigation and Alternative Dispute Resolution

 Litigation and Alternative Dispute Resolution in Southwest Michigan

-Litigation and Alternative Dispute Resolution (LDR) refers to a number of methods used to settle controversies outside the civil court system.
+Litigation and Alternative Dispute Resolution (ADR) refers to a number of methods used to settle controversies inside and outside the civil court system.
 These include nonbinding arbitration, binding arbitration, and mediation.
-When you choose the LDR route, it's important to remember you are still involved in an adversarial process.
+When you choose the ADR route, it's important to remember you are still involved in an adversarial process.
 Moreover, if you agree to binding arbitration, you are giving up any and all rights to appeal the decision.
-At Hamilton Law, PLC, we represent people in the Kalamazoo area and throughout Michigan in LDR proceedings to help them arrive at truly just settlements.
+At Hamilton Law, we represent people in the Kalamazoo area and throughout Michigan in ADR proceedings to help them arrive at truly just settlements.
 We draw on substantial experience guiding clients toward favorable results that save them time, money, and stress.

 The Difference Between Arbitration and Mediation